Stanford Samuels III: Green Bay Packers

-Samuels signed with the Green Bay Packers as an undrafted free agent on April 29, 2020, shortly after the conclusion of the 2020 NFL Draft.
+Samuels signed with the Green Bay Packers as an undrafted free agent on April 29, 2020, shortly after the conclusion of the 2020 NFL draft.
 He was waived on September 5, 2020, and was signed to the practice squad the following day.
 He was elevated to the active roster on November 5 and 14 for the team's weeks 9 and 10 games against the San Francisco 49ers and Jacksonville Jaguars, and reverted to the practice squad after each game.
 On January 25, 2021, Samuels signed a reserve/futures contract with the Packers.
 He was released on August 18, 2021.

 Chicago Bears

 On January 5, 2022, Samuels was signed to the Chicago Bears practice squad.

 Las Vegas Raiders

 On May 16, 2022, Samuels signed with the Las Vegas Raiders.
 He was released on July 11, 2022.

 Philadelphia Stars

 Samuels signed with the Philadelphia Stars of the USFL on November 17, 2022.
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).